Editors for Clojure developmentλ︎

 Clover is a Socket REPL based development tool for Clojure with some ClojureScript support (not including Figwheel).

-Clojure GitLab repository includes useage details.
+Clojure GitLab repository includes usage details.

-SublimeText 4 is a lightweight and feature rich text editor, especially of interest that like a simple and uncluttered UI.
+SublimeText 4 is a lightweight and feature rich text editor, especially of interest to those that like a simple and uncluttered UI.
 SublimeText is a commercial project although has free trial version available (check conditions of use).

 Clojure-Sublimed provides Clojure support for SublimeText 4, with support for Clojure & Edn syntax, code formatting and an nREPL client to connect to a Clojure REPL process.